5GSEC/5G-Spector/README.md

 ### MobieXpert xApp

-[The MobieXpert xApp](https://github.com/5GSEC/mobi-expert-xapp) functions as an L3 exploit detection engine that allows efficient programming of cellular attack signatures (**Source Code To Be Released**).
+[The MobieXpert xApp](https://github.com/5GSEC/MobieXpert) functions as an L3 exploit detection engine that allows efficient programming of cellular attack signatures.
+MobieXpert’s design is based on the Production-Based Expert System Toolset ([P-BEST](https://ieeexplore.ieee.org/document/766911)) language, which has been widely used for decades in stateful intrusion detection.
+With MobieXpert, network operators can program stateful production-based IDS rules for detecting a wide range of cellular L3 attacks.

 ## Build 5G-Spector from Scratch